 Our mobile app works with both iPhone (iOS) and Android mobile devices.
 It’s designed to be simple and user-friendly, whether you’re using it at the office to plan your route or you’re using it on the go to manage your route in progress.

 2. You load your addresses into Circuit for Teams

 You can either input them manually by tapping them into your phone (Circuit for Teams uses the same auto-complete function that powers Google Maps, but with a few tweaks for improved user experience) or upload them in a CSV file.

 Using a CSV file is a great feature for companies or drivers who are making dozens (or hundreds) of stops in a day.
 And unlike Google Maps, Circuit for Teams allows unlimited stops per route.

-3. Circuit for Teams finds the most efficient route for you.
+3. Circuit for Teams finds the most efficient route for you

 Once you have your fully-optimized route, you can use your favorite mapping application (the Google Maps app, or if you prefer, Apple Maps or Waze) to follow the route and complete your stops.
 The Circuit Route Planner app — or Circuit for Teams, depending on what you’re using — works in the background to keep you on track.

-4. If you need to make a detour, you can re-optimize your delivery route with a single click.
+4. If you need to make a detour, you can re-optimize your delivery route with a single click

-As all delivery drivers know full well, you need your vehicle routing to adapt with changing scenarios.
+As all delivery drivers know full well, you need your vehicle routing to adapt to changing scenarios.
 A traffic delay might demand a change of route, or a customer might need a delivery to happen later than expected.
 Or they might cancel their delivery altogether.